 - Pain in the low back, buttocks and hips that develops slowly over weeks or months.

 - Pain, swelling, redness and warmth in the toes, heels, ankles, knees, rib cage, upper spine, shoulders and neck.

 - Stiffness when first waking up or after long periods of rest.

 - Back pain during the night or early morning.

 - Appetite loss.

 It’s important to see a doctor early to get an accurate diagnosis.
-A primary care doctor may be the first person to treat the joint pain, but a referral to doctor that specializes in treating inflammatory arthritis (rheumatologist) is likely if AS is suspected.
+A primary care doctor may be the first person to assess your joint pain.
+A doctor that specializes in arthritis (a rheumatologist) should be seen if axSpA is suspected.

 - Medical history.
 The doctor will ask about symptoms, when they started, if they come and go, current medical conditions, medication use and whether family members have arthritis.

-- Preventing joint and organ damage.
+- Prevent joint and organ damage.

-- Preserving joint function and mobility.
+- Preserve joint function and mobility.

-- Improving quality of life.
+- Improve quality of life.